ocramz/ocramz.github.io/_posts/2017-02-07-golub-kahan-lanczos.markdown

 After this, the $$\alpha$$ and $$\beta$$ coefficients and the $$\mathbf{p}_i$$ and $$\mathbf{q}_i$$ vectors can be packed into matrices and used in subsequent computations.

+In [sparse-linear-algebra](https://hackage.haskell.org/package/sparse-linear-algebra) I implemented this control flow using the [State monad](https://hackage.haskell.org/package/mtl-2.2.1/docs/Control-Monad-State-Strict.html), which makes the partial datastructures produced during iteration invisible to the rest of the program, by construction.

-As a functional programmer, I found this explanation of the algorithm to be easier to follow and implement than Golub and Van Loan's, which employs in-place mutation (i.e. matrices are overwritten at each iteration).
+As a functional programmer, I found this explanation of the Golub-Kahan-Lanczos algorithm to be easier to follow and implement than that found in Golub and Van Loan's textbook, which employs in-place mutation (i.e. matrices are overwritten at each iteration).

 Stay tuned for part 2, in which we will complete the explanation of the singular value decomposition algorithm.